vighneshiyer/vighneshiyer.com/content/research/comp-arch/hardware_lottery_rebuttal.md

 - https://www.youtube.com/watch?v=8n2HLp2gtYs&t=2116s ( SiFive Tech Talk on Accelerating AI: Past, Present, and Future by Krste Asanovic ) (very very good talk, but I think Hooker draws the wrong conclusions from it) (Krste's lecture)
   - Watch this before writing this article.
 Just make the point that everything is about extracting DLP in various ways and amortizing instruction dispatch costs - Krste / PARLAB is able to boil down all parallel compute patterns into just a handful of motifs (the seven dwarves).
 This is sufficient for everything - there is no lottery.

+- There can be a limitation of programming models or compilers or hardware itself that prevent sufficient parallelism from being extracted, see cgra data flow or streaming archs for dsp or asic emulators for rtl simulation